LetMeR00t/TA-thehive-cortex/docs/alert_actions_and_adaptive_responses.md

 it will be initialised with the default datatypes (see [example file](../TA-thehive-cortex/README/thehive_datatypes.csv.sample))
 - save your search as an alert.
 - set the alert action "thehive_create_a_new_alert": it will create an alert into TheHive.
+- set the alert action "thehive_add_observables": it will add observable(s) to an existing alert or case into TheHive using internal IDs (~12345).
 - you can pass additional info, TLP per observables, custom fields, modify title, description, etc. directly from the results of your search.

 > Please note that the following examples are only there to formalize example of data and explain how the script is processing them